 The scope of her verses at a pivotal moment in the country’s history transformed her into an acclaimed poet.
 Soon after, two of her books achieved best-seller status.

 Today, Amanda Gorman has graced the cover of major magazines, made it to Time magazine’s influential lists, and was even the first poet to perform at the Super Bowl.

-In celebration of her birthday, at BELatina, we wanted to compile our favorite stanzas from Amanda Gorman’s work, those verses that steal our breath and restore our faith in the sublime.
+At BELatina, we wanted to compile our favorite stanzas from Amanda Gorman’s work, those verses that steal our breath and restore our faith in the sublime.